The Pioneer Theatre – open-air walk-in theatre

 The two projectors were Arc Rod projectors, the canteen was a single serve hatch and the ticket box was set between two lanes.
 Originally it was pay per person then changed to per car, due to some three or four people being in the car boots.
 We also had to tend to repairs to speakers, as they were being pulled off the poles by patrons forgetting to take them off the window of their car.
 Each week we would also drive the perimeter and fix several holes cut into the chainmail fence.
 A never ending task!

 Colin Hardaker was also an employee at the drive-in and he also managed the Pioneer Milk Bar during the day and would often use what was left over from the day to serve at the drive-in.

 Video stores opened in Tennant Creek, renting out movies on VHS tapes and television caused a huge decline in the number of patrons coming to the theatre.

 The Tennant Drive-In closed after being in operation for twelve years, equipment and buildings were abandoned and the property was later sold to Frank Martino.
 In retrospect the closing for Bob was two years too late, with overwhelming operating debts of the two Drive-Ins and the Pioneer Milk Bar, and new rate debts which in the past never existed nor were rate bills received.
 Bob sold up and moved to Darwin.

-(A year that saw the the ending of Drive-in theatres in the Northern Territory – five closed in one year from a 1000 car capacity to 60 car in size ..
+(1984 was a year that saw the the ending of Drive-in theatres in the Northern Territory – five closed in one year from a 1000 car capacity to 60 in size ..
 Alice Springs, Tennant Creek, Warrego Mine, Katherine and Darwin – an end of an era)